martbetz/martbetz.github.io/_posts/2025-07-20-so-long-manjaro1.md

 tags: Manjaro Arch RawTherapee
 ---

+Manjaro, Manjaro, Manjaro...
 I’ve used Manjaro since always, but I’ve now switched over to Arch.
 I’ve never been one to distro hop (even, perhaps when I should have), but my hand was pretty much forced — and, now that I’m gone, I won’t be coming back.

 I noticed something strange in RawTherapee; the results when applying my custom PP3s differed from version to version.
 I thought it was down to the changes; as it turns out, though, it wasn't — when I tried it out on Arch, everything worked as it should.